 Total funding available for this program is $30,000,000.
 Eligible businesses, per qualifying location, can receive up to $2,500.
 Deadline forApplication: August 31, 2020.

-San Bernardino County Provides Business Owners and Managers With Steps to Take for a Safe Re-opening
+San Bernardino County Provides Businesses With Steps to Take for a Safe Re-opening

 - Perform a detailed risk assessment and implement a site-specific protection plan.
 Every workforce is different, with unique characteristics and challenges.
 No one is in a better place to know how to conduct operations safely than the owner, managers and employees of an individual facility.